23 Sights in Flensburg, Germany (with Map and Images)

 Show sight on map

-The DIAKO-Kirche is the church of the institutional community of the Diakonie in Flensburg.
-It is located in the southeast of the area of the Deaconess Hospital Flensburg on Marienhölzungsweg and on Knuthstraße in the Westliche Höhe district.
+The DIAKO Church is the name given to the church of the institutional congregation of the Diakonie in Flensburg.
+It is located in the southeast of the grounds of the Deaconess Hospital Flensburg on Marienhölzungsweg and Knuthstraße in the district of Western Heights.
 It was built in 1883 according to plans by Alexander Wilhelm Prale.
 The congregation belongs to the Evangelical Lutheran Church in Northern Germany.
-The said church wing is one of the cultural monuments of the city.
+The church wing in question is one of the city's cultural monuments.

 Wikipedia: Diako-Kirche (DE)